-Macri School Of Music Named "Best Place To Take Music Lessons" In 2016 CTNow Best Of Hartford Readers Poll
+Macri School Of Music Named "Best Place To Take Music Lessons" For A Second Straight Year In CTNow Best Of Hartford Readers Poll

-Macri School Of Music is honored to be named as the number one "Best Place To Take Music Lessons" in the 2016 CTNow Best Of Hartford Readers Poll.
+Macri School Of Music is honored to be named as the number one "Best Place To Take Music Lessons" in the 2016 and 2017 CTNow Best Of Hartford Readers Poll.

 Best Of Readers' Poll